SerWalid/Beemo/README.md

  SECRET_KEY: Used for session management and security.

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute to BMO, please follow these steps:
+If you'd like to contribute to Beemo, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (git checkout -b feature/YourFeature).